StackVista/stackstate-docs/setup/installation/kubernetes_install/install_stackstate.md

 # Install StackState

 {% hint style="info" %}
-If you are installing StackState on OpenShift, refer to the [OpenShift installation instructions].
+If you are installing StackState on OpenShift, refer to the [OpenShift installation instructions](/setup/installation/openshift_install.md).
 {% endhint %}

 ## Before you start